ArelySkywalker/Chess-Board/README.md

 ## Demo (Work In Progress)

 Here is the current demo of what it looks like.
 So far I have successfully created the board, and given them the correct pieces in the correct positions.
-When you click on a chess piece, the Element Node is grabbed as well as gets the piece, as well as the current piece's position (row, column);
+When you click on a chess piece, the Element Node is grabbed and gets the player, the piece, as well as the current piece's position (row, column);

 <br>